jonwurtzler/thegame/readme.md

 ### Moogle

- - duration: 30min
+ - Duration: 30min
- - effect: may gain 1 or 3 points when gathering points
+ - Effect: May gain 1 or 3 points when gathering points.

+### Rush the Dog

+ - Duration: 1 hour
+ - Effect: May gain 1 or 10 points when gathering points.

 ### Tanooki Suit